rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 Following are optional, less-frequently used (expert) installation options that you can use:

 - `APIHOSTURL`: The URL that is used for registration.
-Host addresses for various data centers are listed in [Service Access Endpoints](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#document-general-api-info/service-access-endpoints) in the API documentation.
+Host addresses for various data centers are listed in [Service access endpoints](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#document-general-api-info/service-access-endpoints) in the API documentation.

-- `FLAVOR` (default `raxcloudserver`): [Add an explanation of what this option actually is.]
-Possible values are `privatecloud`, `raxcloudserver`, and `personalmachine`.
+- `FLAVOR` (default `raxcloudserver`): Possible values are `privatecloud`, `raxcloudserver`, and `personalmachine`.

 - `INSTALLDIR` (default ``%ProgramFiles%\Driveclient``): The installation directory for agent executables.

-- `SERVICENETENABLED` (default `<null>`): The option decides whether or not the agent uses public ip addresses for backup operations.
-You can set this option to `SERVICENETENABLED=1` to force the agent to never use public ip addresses for backup operations.
+- `SERVICENETENABLED` (default `<null>`): This option decides whether the agent uses public IP addresses for backup operations.
+You can set this option to `SERVICENETENABLED=1` to force the agent to never use public IP addresses for backup operations.

 - `UPGRADEARCH` (default `win64` or `win32` depending on the MSI agent type): The folder on the download server where you find the MSI for the architecture that you want.